Ruff Life Charities

 Changes in the EMC have been associated with various diseases and there is evidence that mutations in an EMC-related gene called TIMP causes Sorsby Fundus Dystrophy, an early onset retinal degeneration that is somewhat similar to AMD.
 Dr. Bela Anand-Apte’s research group is investigating whether an imbalance between TIMP proteins and proteins produced by other EMC- related genes might impair the function of certain retina cells, thus triggering some of the early changes associated with AMD.
 Their studies employ mice that are unable to produce a particular type of TIMP protein, or that produce a form of the protein that is present in patients with Sorsby Fundus Dystrophy.
 This ground-breaking project could potentially identify novel therapeutic targets leading to possible treatments for AMD.

-The Aloe Institute continues to partner with the Foundation Fighting Blindness to support cutting edge research on age-related macular degeneration (AMD).
+The Clarke Family Foundation continues to partner with the Foundation Fighting Blindness to support cutting edge research on age-related macular degeneration (AMD).
 This disease, which is the most common cause of blindness among people 55 years of age and older, affects nearly two million people in the U.S. and some ten million more are at risk for developing this condition.

 Globally, the numbers affected and at risk are staggering.
 Despite these grim statistics, the research we support offers real hope to those affected and those at risk that we will overcome this vision-robbing disease.
-The following are examples of some of the promising AMD reseach that the Aloe Institute helps support.
+The following are examples of some of the promising AMD reseach that The Clarke Family Foundation helps support.

 Researchers at Johns Hopkins University are investigating oxidative injury to the retina, which may contribute to the development of AMD.
 The team is focusing on three molecules found in the retina whose activities may be increased by oxidative stress.
 They're determining if oxidative stress alters the location or amount of each protein in the retina.
 They also found that a certain antioxidant protected the retinal cells of mice from oxidative injury.
 Similarly, a synthetic form of a molecule present in a traditional Chinese medicine used to treat eye and other ailments transiently preserved retina cell function and appearance, and slowed retinal degeneration.
 These finding add to the evidence that antioxidants may have therapeutic potential for treating AMD.